AG7GN/dwservice/README.md

 1. (__Optional__) Send your account email address to w7ecg.wecg@gmail.com.

 	If you want to be added to the WECG group, which allows you to control certain computers managed by WECG, email the email address you used for your DWService account to __w7ecg.wecg@gmail.com__.
 You'll get a reply from w7ecg.wecg@gmail.com with information about accessing/controlling WECG computers.
+Note that this is NOT an automated reply!
+It might take a day or 2 for me to check the account and add you to the group, so don't expect an immediate email reply.

-1. If you aren't interested in remotely controlling your own computers, you can skip to the [Access and Control Remote Computers](#access-and-control-remote-computers) section in this document.
+1. __If you aren't interested in remotely controlling your own computers, you can skip to the [Access and Control Remote Computers](#access-and-control-remote-computers) section in this document.__

 #### Create Agents